sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - This indicates your user`s search API requests have syntax errors or a similar user error.
 Check the responses the API sends back for an explanation.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#frontend-search-api-alert-user-suggestions).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json